>

 Leases with climate criteria, a new way to involve our tenants

-In 2022, Icade created a new contract to coordinate its efforts in the fight against climate change with those of its tenants.
-This partnership include climate objectives compatible with the Paris Agreement and rely on the monitoring of an index that assesses both overall environmental performance and the measures implemented.
-12 tenants have already signed a lease with climate criteria.
+In 2022, we created a new contract to coordinate our efforts in the fight against climate change with those of our tenants.
+This partnership includes climate objectives compatible with the Paris Agreement and rely on the monitoring of an index that assesses both overall environmental performance and the measures implemented.
+12 tenants have already signed a lease with climate criteria

 2/3